mpv-player/mpv/DOCS/man/options.rst

     parallelism between frames (when using a ``--swapchain-depth`` higher than 1).
 (Default: 1)

-    NOTE: Setting this to a value higher than 1 may cause graphical corruption, as mpv's vulkan implementation currently does not try and protect textures against concurrent access.

 ``--d3d11-warp=<yes|no|auto>``
     Use WARP (Windows Advanced Rasterization Platform) with the D3D11 GPU backend (default: auto).
 This is a high performance software renderer.
 By